JeanVittory/todo-frontend/README.md

 # Todo App Frontend

-This application allows authenticated users to manage their to-do tasks within a friendly and easy-to-use Dashboard
+This application allows authenticated users to manage their to-do tasks within a friendly and easy-to-use Dashboard.

 ### Tech